transformationflow/cloudfunctions/README.md

   A single string will be posted to the channel, however it is possible to construct sentences with line breaks from query column values using the following native BigQuery functions:

-  - [FORMAT](https://cloud.google.com/bigquery/docs/reference/standard-sql/string_functions#format_string) - allows injection of column values into a string using '%'
+  - [FORMAT](https://cloud.google.com/bigquery/docs/reference/standard-sql/string_functions#format_string) - allows injection of column values into a string using %-prefixed format specifiers (e.g. %s - string, %d - integer).
-  - [ARRAY_AGG](https://cloud.google.com/bigquery/docs/reference/standard-sql/aggregate_functions#array_agg) - aggregates a column (containing e.g. strings with injected column values) into an array
+  - [ARRAY_AGG](https://cloud.google.com/bigquery/docs/reference/standard-sql/aggregate_functions#array_agg) - aggregates a column (containing e.g. strings with injected column values) into an array.
   - [ARRAY_TO_STRING](https://cloud.google.com/bigquery/docs/reference/standard-sql/array_functions#array_to_string) - converts an array into a delimited string.
-Delimiting on '\n' results in each sentence being written on a new line
+Delimiting on '\n' results in each sentence being written on a new line.

   #### Example Query
-  The following query structure will output a string as `post_text` which can then be pasted into the `sql_query` attribute and will then be posted to a slack channel on a schedule:
+  The following query structure will output a single string as `post_text`, which will be posted to the specified Slack channel.
+Once a query is tested in BigQuery, this can be directly pasted into the `sql_query` attribute in the relevant Cloud Scheduler Job, and the `post_text` will then be posted to a slack channel on the defined schedule:

 ```